thipages/layout-m/README.md

-# list-m
+# layout-m

-`list-m` is a custom element which allows to use [dry-html](https://github.com/thipages/dry-html) in a more compact syntax for managing list of "instances" of one `dry-html` template.
+`layout-m` is a custom element which allows to use [dry-html](https://github.com/thipages/dry-html) in a more compact syntax for managing list of "instances" of one `dry-html` template.

 ## Example